theInternalError/qwolf/README.md

 ```
 next
 ```
 It's very easy to forget to do this!
-Double-check and triple-check!
-Your actions (especially the wolf attacks) have to be registered on the right time, or the program will give wrong results.
+The prompt will remind you of the game time, though.

 (sidenote: in general forum werewolf, it's usually better to have no N0 wolf kills, and restricted N0 seer visions (like a random 'not evil' vision).
 This prevents games dying out early because of lucky kills/visions before the game even started.
 Not sure that is needed with quantum werewolf.)